AuPtZ/BenchmarkSS/www/info_Q4.md

 For **SS_cross**, step ③ differs:
 Two OGS files, along with their respective names, are necessary; the name of the first signature corresponds to the X-axis, while the second corresponds to the Y-axis in the resulting figure.
+Other type signature is not recommended. **For more details, please refer to the help page, specifically Question 8.**
 <div style="padding: 10px; text-align: center;">
 <img src="imgsm3.png" width = "70%" height = "70%" />
 </div>